vaind/docs/docs/core/tutorials/cli-templates-create-template-package.md

 A template package is one or more templates packaged into a NuGet package.
 When you install or uninstall a template package, all templates contained in the package are added or removed, respectively.
 The previous parts of this tutorial series only worked with individual templates.
 To share a non-packed template, you have to copy the template folder and install via that folder.
 Because a template package can have more than one template in it, and is a single file, sharing is easier.

 Template packages are represented by a NuGet package (_.nupkg_) file.
 And, like any NuGet package, you can upload the template package to a NuGet feed.
-The `dotnet new --install` command supports installing template package from a NuGet package feed.
+The `dotnet new install` command supports installing template package from a NuGet package feed.
 Additionally, you can install a template package from a _.nupkg_ file directly.

+> [!IMPORTANT]
+> If you're using .NET 6, the command is `dotnet new --install`.

 Normally you use a C# project file to compile code and produce a binary.
 However, the project can also be used to generate a template package.
 By changing the settings of the _.csproj_, you can prevent it from compiling any code and instead include all the assets of your templates as resources.
 When this project is built, it produces a template package NuGet package.